 Greetings From Acting Chief Chad Schwemley:

-It is our mission and our promise to provide our community members and visitors with fast, efficient and caring service.
-We take great pride in our abilities to serve you.
+It is our mission and our promise to provide our community members and visitors with fast, efficient, and caring service.
+We take great pride in our ability to serve you.

-We provide our community with well-trained Fire fighters and equipment that will meet our overall goal of improving the quality of life and safety to our residents and visitors.
-Besides offering fire suppression services, we offer services ranging from fire prevention, inspection, fire safety education, first responder, hazard material response, water rescue services and confined space rescue.
+We provide our community with well-trained firefighters and equipment that will meet our overall goal of improving the quality of life and safety of our residents and visitors.
+Besides offering fire suppression services, we offer services ranging from fire prevention, inspection, fire safety education, first responder, hazard material response, water rescue services, and confined space rescue.
 We are focused on our core mission of “SERVING THE COMMUNITY”.
 We will always be prepared to respond.

 Thank you for taking the time to visit our website.
 Feel free to visit us in person.
 We would love to show you around.